szilard/datascience-course-historical/README.md

 cloud computing for elastic scaling of computations, engineering practices for deploying software in production, analytical/MPP databases, big data technologies etc. (either extending GDS2 or as a separate course).

+Furthermore, it is imperative for students to have/acquire "soft skills" like curiosity, creativity, skepticism, ability to ask good questions, communication and get experience in "real world" situations like working on projects, in teams and having in mind higher-level goals such as business goals for projects etc.

 Unlike the way many of the currently available "data science programs" work, I think the GDS courses should be taught to students who already have solid fundations (i.e. have taken previously courses) in math (esp. probability theory,